edy2310/iKnow-Public/README.md

 # Intro

-iKnow is a download and run Java application that allows you to generate a FAQ site fast and easy.
+iKnow is a download and run Java application that allows you to generate a FAQ site simple and easy.
 It is developed with Java EE, Vue.js and MySql.

 # Backend